alpaka-group/llama/docs/pages/iteration.rst

 Iterators on views are useful but pose a couple of difficulties.
 Therefore, only 1D iterators are supported currently.
-Becaues higher dimensional iterators are difficult to get right if we also want to preserve good codegen.
+Higher dimensional iterators are difficult to get right if we also want to preserve good codegen.
 Multiple nested loops seem to be superior to a single iterator over multiple dimensions.

 Having an iterator to a view opens up the standard library for use in conjunction with LLAMA: